haigeek/file-server-front/README.md

 # mongo-file-server

-An file manage system base mongo
+A file manage system base mongo

 Power by VUE and elementUI